flynx/object.js/README.md

-// a different way to do the above... var Action2 = object.Constructor('Action2', {
+// a different way to do the above...
+//
 // This is the same as the above but a bit more convenient as we do
 // not need to use Object.assign(..) or object.mixinFlat(..) to define
 // attributes and props.

-    //
-    // Contexts:
-    //  - internal (this)       -- the instance
-    //  - external (context)    -- call context
-    //
-    // NOTE: this is not called if a user defines the prototype as a function
-    //      (see above)
+var Action2 = object.Constructor('Action2', {
     __call__: function(context, ...args){
         return this
     },